JWST ETC MIRI Target Acquisition

 For TA calculations in the ETC, the number of Groups is selected from a pre-defined dropdown menu, which is dependent on the Subarray selected.
 For the SUB256, SUB128, SUB64, and SLITLESSPRISM subarrays, the pre-defined list contains even integers between 4 and 98.
 Due to data storage constraints, the available values for the BRIGHTSKY subarray are a subset of the full list, with a maximum value of 36.
 For similar reasons, the FULL subarray only allows 4, 6, 8, or 10 to be selected.

-The ETC only allows for even Group numbers in order to remove the influence of the last-frame effect on the TA centroiding algorithm.
+The ETC only allows for even numbers of Groups in order to remove the influence of the last-frame effect on the TA centroiding algorithm.
 The TA algorithm accepts groups in a single integration to perform centroiding; the number of integrations and exposures is therefore fixed at 1.

 The exposure specification for TA should be chosen to obtain the minimum required SNR of 20 within the extraction aperture defined in the Strategy tab.
 If the calculation returns a SNR below this threshold, the ETC will issue a "TA may fail" warning.
 Saturation can also affect the accuracy of the centroiding procedure.
 Whilst a small number of saturated pixels can still allow accurate centroiding, we recommend avoiding saturation during target acquisition for optimal performance.
 If any fully or partially saturated pixels are present in the TA exposure, the ETC will issue a warning.
 The recommendation is to adjust the parameters in the Detector Setup tab (e.g., by decreasing the number of groups) or the Instrument Setup tab (e.g. changing filter selection) to avoid saturation.